Jose01000111/Day-5-Backup-and-Continuity/README.md

 ### 🧪 Lab Tasks

 #### 1. Create a Snapshot of the Domain Controller VM:

-Use Azure portal to create a snapshot of the Domain Controller VM.
-Ensure that the snapshot captures the current state of the system, including user data, policies, and configurations.
+I used the Azure portal to create a snapshot of the Domain Controller virtual machine.
+I made sure the snapshot captured the current system state, including all user data, group policies, and configurations.
+After creating the snapshot, I double-checked that it was successfully stored in the Azure storage account, ensuring it would be available for future restoration if needed.

 <p align="center">
 <img src="https://i.imgur.com/1k6Cndm.png" alt="osTicket logo"/>
 </p>

-Verify that the snapshot is stored correctly in the Azure storage account.
+***

 <p align="center">
 <img src="https://i.imgur.com/BIEWRLD.png" alt="osTicket logo"/>
 </p>

+***

 #### 2. Verify Backup Integrity:

-Ensure the snapshot includes all necessary Active Directory components, such as the SYSVOL folder, Group Policy objects, and user data.
+Next, I verified that the snapshot included all critical Active Directory components like the SYSVOL folder, Group Policy objects, and user data.
+To ensure the backup's reliability, I conducted a test restore operation in a non-production environment, confirming the snapshot worked as expected and all necessary services and data were intact.

 <p align="center">
 <img src="https://i.imgur.com/tRETr37.png" alt="osTicket logo"/>
 </p>

-Perform a test restore operation on a non-production environment to confirm that the backup works as expected.
+***

 #### 3. Document Snapshot Information:

-Record the snapshot creation date, the state of the system, and any relevant details (e.g., VM size, resource usage at the time of snapshot).
+I recorded the snapshot’s creation date, the system’s state at the time, and technical details such as the VM size and current resource usage.
+I stored this documentation securely so it can be quickly accessed during disaster recovery scenarios or future audits.

-Store this information in a secure location for future reference and disaster recovery planning.

 <p align="center">
 <img src="https://i.imgur.com/Yb6iUfh.png" alt="osTicket logo"/>
 </p>

+***

 #### 4. Create a Backup Strategy for Active Directory:

-Develop a backup strategy that includes periodic snapshots of the Domain Controller VM, ensuring minimal data loss and quick recovery in case of failure.

-Identify and implement best practices for securing backups and ensuring they are available for restoration when needed.
+To strengthen our AD backup approach, I developed a strategy that includes taking regular snapshots of the Domain Controller VM.
+This plan is designed to reduce the risk of data loss and support fast recovery in the event of a failure.
+I also researched and applied best practices for securing our backups and making sure they’re always available when restoration is required.

 <p align="center">
 <img src="https://i.imgur.com/Lymrqgw.png" alt="osTicket logo"/>
 </p>

+***

 ### 🖥️ Technology Stack
 #### Azure Active Directory